 Pathologists in Profile Podcast Series

 Welcome to the Pathologists in Profile podcast.
 In this podcast series, we’ll be chatting to some incredibly inspiring people working across the 17 different pathology specialties.
-Each month we’ll be releasing two episodes, featuring the same guest speaker.
-In part one, we will explore the life and career of our podcast guest, and in part two, we’ll be delving into a case study chosen by our guest.
+Each month we’ll be releasing 2 episodes, featuring the same guest speaker.
+In part one, we will explore the life and career of our podcast guest, and in part 2, we’ll be delving into a case study chosen by our guest.

 You can listen to all the podcast episodes below, on Soundcloud and also on Spotify